 Smart Shelter Concepts

 In 2005 the Smart Shelter Concept was started.
 It now holds three divisions, which all focus on finding durable and alternative construction solutions for the developing and post-disaster context, as well as for modern architectural applications.

-Since 2005 SSF has successfully designed and built a large number of houses and schools, as well as a day-care center, a regional animal and agricultural center, and a multi-level hostel for 20 blind students, in Sri Lanka, India, Nepal and Indonesia.
-All projects in Nepal are built earthquake resistant and have survived the 2015 earthquakes without any significant damage.
+Since 2005, SSF has successfully designed and built a large number of houses and schools in Sri Lanka, India, Nepal and Indonesia, as well as a day care centre, a regional animal and agricultural centre and a multi-storey hostel for 20 blind students.
+All projects in Nepal are built earthquake resistant and survived the 2015 earthquakes without major damage.

-Almost 10 years of grass root and on-site experience have laid the foundation for our educational programs.
-Smart Shelter Consultancy transfers its knowledge to students and professionals worldwide.
-Our many activities include long-term engagements at universities, keynote speeches at conferences, and consultancy work for other NGO’s and INGO’s.
+Nearly 10 years of grassroots and field experience have laid the foundation for our education programs.
+Smart Shelter Consultancy shares its knowledge with students and professionals around the world.
+Our many activities include online or on-site workshops, elective courses, summer schools, keynote speeches at conferences, and consultancy work for other NGOs and INGOs.